scala/docs.scala-lang/_overviews/core/futures.md

 has to be sent over a network, which can take a long time.
 This is illustrated with the call to the method `getFriends` that returns `List[Friend]`.
-To better utilize the CPU until the response arrives, we should not block the rest of the program-- this computation should be scheduled asynchronously.
-The `Future.apply` method does exactly that-- it performs the specified computation block concurrently, in this case sending a request to the server and waiting for a response.
+To better utilize the CPU until the response arrives, we should not block the rest of the program -- this computation should be scheduled asynchronously.
+The `Future.apply` method does exactly that -- it performs the specified computation block concurrently, in this case sending a request to the server and waiting for a response.